cvarrasi/better-muted-words-twitter-extension/README.md

 ## Features

 ## Suggestions, Ideas, Bugs, Typos?
-<a href="https://x.com/carlovarrasi">Tweet/DM @carlovarrasi</a>
+Tweet/DM to <a href="https://x.com/carlovarrasi">@carlovarrasi</a>.
+Follow for updates and new features.

 ## FAQs
+### Is this free?
+Yes it's free.

-- Is any of my data collected/stored?
-NO, this extension does not collect any data, it simply runs in your browser.
+### Is any of my data collected/stored?
+No, this extension does not collect any data, it simply runs in your browser.